divonlan/genozip-docs/docs/advanced.rst

           |

 .. option:: --show-wrong-md.
-C. SAM with MD:Z field - shows cases where the special MD algorithm is not applied to the MD:Z in the data
+C. SAM with MD:Z field - shows cases where the special MD algorithm is not applied to the MD:Z in the data.

           |

 .. option:: --debug-LONG.
-C. SAM/BAM and FASTQ: treat data as long reads regardless of the actual read length
+C. SAM/BAM and FASTQ: treat data as long reads regardless of the actual read length.

+          |

+.. option:: --debug-qname.
+C. SAM/BAM and FASTQ: show QNAME flavor unit test.

           |